doomguy/xsscan/README.md

 # xsscan
-A simple Python3 script to detect unescaped characters for Cross Site Scripting (XSS) Only GET requests are supported at the moment.
+A simple Python3 script to detect unescaped characters for Cross Site Scripting (XSS).

+Only GET requests are supported at the moment.

 ## Usage